mcfly-io/generator-mcfly-ng2/README.md

 Default TARGET is `app`, possible values will depends if you have scaffolded other targets
 Default MODE is `dev`, can be either `prod` or `dev`

-The same apply to the `webpack-server` task or `browsersync` task
+The same apply to the `webpack:server` task or `browsersync` task
-`npm run webpack-server`:  compile and open a the webpack reload browser
+`npm run webpack:server`:  compile and open a the webpack reload browser
 You can pass a different TARGET or MODE using the following command:
 ```sh
 [TARGET=newtarget MODE=dev] npm run webpack-server